-In this section learn how to write using the Fraser Health voice, connect with your audience, refer to Fraser Health in writing, how to use Fraser Health-specific references and how to use the slogan in writing.
+In this section learn how to write using the Fraser Health voice, connect with your audience, refer to Fraser Health in writing, how to use Fraser Health-specific references and how to use the tagline in writing.

 Writing with the Fraser Health voice means to use language and a tone that represents our values – respect, caring and trust.
 Use language that has your reader in mind.

 How to connect with your audience

 - Focus your message on the recipient and their information needs.

 - Use inclusive, people-first language (e.g. people who use drugs, instead of drug users or addicts).

 - Tell them why the information matters to them as an individual (patient, resident, client, staff or medical staff member, volunteer, etc.).

 - If you are writing for a diverse audience, consider having materials translated.
 Contact Diversity Services at email@example.com.

 *** Learn more in our inclusive language guidelines section.